E. Professional Development and Training

 3.1.4 Faculty on exchange will be obligated to return to their institutions for a period of one year following the exchange.

 3.2 Exempt Employee Exchange Programs.
-Exempt employees who are employed in status positions are eligible for exchange programs at other institutions of higher education when the experience will be mutually beneficial to the participant and the institution, is endorsed by the appropriate administrator, and approved by the CEO.
+Exempt employees who are employed in status positions are eligible for exchange programs at other institutions of higher education when the experience is endorsed by the appropriate administrator, and approved by the CEO or their designee.

 3.2.1 While on exchange, the exempt employee will be considered on regular appointment at their home institution, with salary, benefits, and all rights and responsibilities retained, including use and accrual of Vacation and Sick Leave.